sebaxe07/Tino-Robot/README.md

 ## Project Overview

+Tino Robot has evolved from a Raspberry Pi-controlled system to a modern ROS2-based implementation:

+### Current Implementation

+The current version of Tino Robot is built with a modular architecture running on a Jetson Orin Nano:

+- **Base**: Differential drive system with 2 wheels and a caster wheel
+- **Head**: Three-servo platform providing pan and tilt motion
+- **Leg**: Single-actuator mechanism
+- **Vision & Audio**: Integrated camera and audio for SLAM and human interaction

+The system provides real-time control via gamepad and includes advanced features like SLAM, human pose detection, and audio communication.

+### Legacy Implementation

-Tino Robot is built with a modular architecture consisting of three main Arduino-controlled components that communicate with a central Raspberry Pi:
+The original version of Tino Robot consists of three main Arduino-controlled components that communicate with a central Raspberry Pi:

 - **Base**: Holonomic movement system with omni-directional wheels
 - **Head**: Three-servo platform providing pan and tilt motion
 - **Leg**: Single-actuator mechanism with encoded motion

-The system provides real-time control via gamepad and includes video streaming capabilities through the Raspberry Pi camera.
+The legacy system provides real-time control via gamepad and includes video streaming capabilities through the Raspberry Pi camera.

 ## System Architecture

+### Current Hardware Components

+- **3× Arduino boards** - controlling base, head, and leg mechanisms
+- **Jetson Orin Nano** - central controller running ROS2 Humble
+- **Motors and servos** - actuators for movement
+- **Luxonis Oak-D Pro Camera** - for visual SLAM with RTABMAP and pose detection
+- **Microphone and speaker** - for audio communication
+- **Gamepad** - user input device (Logitech Cordless RumblePad 2)

+### Current Software Components

+- **Arduino firmware** - motor control for robot components
+- **ROS2 Humble nodes** - distributed system for control, perception, and communication
+- **RTABMAP** - for Simultaneous Localization and Mapping (SLAM)
+- **DepthAI** - for Oak-D Pro camera integration

-### Hardware Components
+### Legacy Hardware Components

 - **3× Arduino boards** - controlling base, head, and leg mechanisms
 - **Raspberry Pi** - central controller and video streaming server